ilri/rmg-ansible-public/roles/postgres/README.md

 pg_listen_addresses: 192.168.1.7
 ```

-Postgresql-server uses a [host-based authentication file](http://www.postgresql.org/docs/9.3/static/auth-pg-hba-conf.html) to control how clients are authenticated & which databases they can access.
-To allow connections from specific ipsets, you need to define `pg_db_connections` variable which is a list of dictionaries containing connection type, db names, source addresses e.t.c.
-You can define `pg_db_connections` variable in your `host_vars` or `group_vars`.
+PostgreSQL uses a [host-based authentication file](http://www.postgresql.org/docs/9.3/static/auth-pg-hba-conf.html) to control how clients are authenticated and which databases they can access.
+To allow connections from specific ipsets, you need to define a `pg_db_connections` variable containing a list of dictionaries with the connection type, db name, source address, etc.

 For example: